Sandeśarāsaka: Theme

 O citizens, salute the creator who is saluted by men, gods, vidyadharas, the sun and the moon.

 Cultural influence

-It is the only work by a Muslim in Apabhramsha, and it is a precursor of Baba Farid and books like Padmavat of Jayasi.
+It is the only work by a Muslim in Apabhramsha, and it is a precursor of Baba Farid and books like Padmavat of Malik Muhammad Jayasi.

-It is the first book that refers to a vernacular work based on Ramayana.
+It is the first book that refers to a vernacular work based on the Ramayana.

 Two of the verses were quoted by Acharya Hemachandra (1088-1173).